IneededAnAccountToDoStuff/GroupMe-Extractor-3/README.md

 ## Getting your API token.
 Visit https://dev.groupme.com/

-The source code asks you for your token every time.
+The python script asks you for your token every time.
 If you use this regularly, I'd recommend editing the .py file with your token.